 The Causes of Poor Translation

 What accounts for problems in translation?
-There are actually a wide number of problems involving the translation of text.
+There are actually a wide number of problems involving the translation of a text.

 Bringing idioms and language style over from the source language to the target language are major problem areas for translation.
 Interestingly enough, the carrying over of idioms, loanwords, and style also served to shape the target language over time.7